-There are some many other aspects to this, like the kneading and gluten formation, or the addition of oil, but we’ll save those discussions for some other time.
+There are some many other aspects to this, like the kneading and gluten formation, or the addition of oil, but we’ll save those discussions for some other time (you can also check out the reaction for caramelizing onions).
 Better to just enjoy the flatbread now.

 Radicchio and Caramelized Onion Flatbread

 - 1 tbs/12g brown sugar

 - 2 tsp active dry yeast

 - 1 tsp salt